aodhmeade/cka-exam-prep/troubleshooting.md

 ImagePullBackOff: image problem.
     - Try: checking image name is correct and is available.
 CrashLoopBackOff: error in the container that causes Pod to restart.
-    - Try: use 'describe' to try and ascertain problem, export spec and review
+    - Try: use 'describe' to try and ascertain problem, export spec and review.

+- kubectl explain pods

-# **5. Troubleshoot cluster component failure**
+# 5. Troubleshoot cluster component failure
 If you have ruled out your app as the root cause of the problem you are experiencing then you can troubleshoot your cluster components.